 In the event that adverse market, economic, political, or other considerations arise, we may as a temporary defensive tactic, sell securities held by the strategy in the affected market or markets and maintain a significant portion of the strategy's assets in the form of cash, notes, or short-term instruments, or acquire securities in more stable markets.
-We may also refrain from acquiring securities in the affected market or markets and hold an increased position in cash, notes, or short-term instruments, or acquire securities in markets and hold an increased position in cash,
+We may also refrain from acquiring securities in the affected market or markets and hold an increased position in cash, notes, or short-term instruments, or acquire securities in markets that we consider more stable.